Updated 10 December 2024

 The Guatemalan beans are grown at high altitude in volcanic soil and are complemented by Brazilian beans sourced from tropical savanna regions known for their natural credentials and superior quality coffee production.
 Coffees grown from these areas make for a perfectly balanced, smooth blend.

-Related: If you're a cafe or coffee shop, we offer wholesale coffee beans, barista training, marketing support and lot's more.
+Related: If you're a café or coffee shop, we offer wholesale coffee beans, barista training, marketing support and lot's more.

 If you use any of these alternative brewing methods, we recommend choosing single origin beans.
 Alternative brewing is a great way to enjoy singles as they typically results in a lighter-bodied coffee compared to an espresso.
 This means you can better appreciate the delicate tasting notes of the coffee beans, which, when roasted on the lighter side, accentuate the unique tasting notes further.

-Throughout the year, Will & Co roasts limited batches of singles from across the world.
-When these are available, be sure to stock up.
-If they're out of stock when you're looking to buy, our lightest blends – Three-Oh-Three and Goofy – would be our next picks for alternative brewing.
+If singles are out of stock, our lightest blends – Three-Oh-Three and Goofy – would be our next picks for alternative brewing.
 Goofy is a slightly darker roast than Three-Oh-Three, which we covered above, and works well with a dash of milk.

 Sydneysiders can also pick up Will & Co single origin coffee year-round at our HQ Tasting Bar in Bondi Beach.